ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

 2. **Include the Release Template in Your GitLab CI/CD Configuration**

-   Open your `.gitlab-ci.yml` file and include the release template from the `templates-repository` project:
+   Open your `.gitlab-ci.yml` file and include the release template from the `templates-repository` project towards the ends of the file(preferably at the end):

    .. code-block:: yaml